NOTHINGYQ/registration-login-node/README.md

 # registration-login-node
-NodeJS + MongoDB API for User registration, login and uthentication
+NodeJS + MongoDB API for User registration, login and authentication